-The CORS training protocol consists of a one-day, six-hour training.
+The other training option a one-day, 6-hour training or.
 Some CORS trainers may provide additional on-site consultation support as needed to fully integrate the model into Practice.
+Currently, the department offers an optional 3-hour Booster training for CORS that clinicians can attend after they have completed their initial training.

-27. Is there a certification process?
+28. Is there a certification process?